khattakdev/hackshare/README.md

 git clone https://github.com/eKhattak/hackshare.git
 ```

-This will grab a local copy of repo
+This will grab a local copy of repository

 - Open project directory in terminal